AndyOverall/Population-Project/README.md

-# Population Genetics Project: A Demographic Transitions Analysis Tool
+# Population Project: A Demographic Transitions Analysis Tool
 ## Project Overview

 This application has the original intention in analysing demographic data using the Human Mortality Database (HMD) and Human Fertility Database (HFD) to explore population genetic metrics across industrialised periods.
 It additinally uses World Bank Income Statuses, and Modern Hunter Gather Data.